 Nebraska LEAD 41 Travels to Albania, Greece, and Italy

-Lincoln, Nebraska, Feb.
-16, 2024 —Eighteen Nebraska LEAD 41 Fellows recently returned from a visit to Albania, Greece, and Italy.
+Lincoln, Neb. —Eighteen Nebraska LEAD 41 Fellows recently returned from a visit to Albania, Greece, and Italy.

 The international seminar is a critical part of the two-year leadership development program.
 In addition to developing a deeper understanding of global agricultural challenges and opportunities, delegates also are able to meet with farmers, processors and agricultural leaders from around the world.